Mdelatorre1314/webapi-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Mention two parts of Express that you learned about this week.
+- [x] Mention two parts of Express that you learned about this week.
+This week I've learned about routes used to break out modules of code to keep it more organized.
+I also learned about express middleware and how it is used.

-- [ ] Describe Middleware?
+- [x] Describe Middleware?
+Middleware are functions that have access to request and response data.
+It also has the ability to manipulate the date before pushing it forward.

-- [ ] Describe a Resource?
+- [x] Describe a Resource?
+Rescources are all the data that is managed by the API.

-- [ ] What can the API return to help clients know if a request was successful?
+- [x] What can the API return to help clients know if a request was successful?
+APIs return status codes as well as json objects.

-- [ ] How can we partition our application into sub-applications?
+- [x] How can we partition our application into sub-applications?
+Break the application code up using routes.
 ## Project Setup

 Follow these steps to set up and work on your project: